JayVora-SerpentCS/odoo-bigdata/README.md

 Linking Odoo with Big Data

 The purpose of this project is to be futuristic!
+Odoo is growing and gradually it becomes suitable for Big Enterprises too and in that case the need of Big data arises!
+SerpenCS(http://www.serpentcs.com) has thought of such an initiative, let's join efforts!

 From DataCentral(http://www.datasciencecentral.com/profiles/blogs/big-data-20-mind-boggling-facts-everyone-must-read):